Vanity Fair (magazine): Content and reception

 Vanity Fair's articles cover a variety of topics.
 Regular writers and columnists have included Dominick Dunne, Sebastian Junger, Michael Wolff, Maureen Orth and Christopher Hitchens.
-In 1996, journalist Marie Brenner wrote an exposé on the tobacco industry titled "The Man Who Knew Too Much" which was adapted into a 1999 film starring Al Pacino and Russell Crowe called The Insider.
-Most famously, the May 2005 issue of Vanity Fair identified Mark Felt as the Watergate whistleblower "Deep Throat", who leaked information that led to the 1974 resignation of U.S. President Richard Nixon.
+In 1996, journalist Marie Brenner wrote "The Man Who Knew Too Much", an exposé on the tobacco industry which was adapted into the 1999 film The Insider starring Al Pacino and Russell Crowe.
+Vanity Fairs May 2005 issue identified Mark Felt as the Watergate whistleblower "Deep Throat", who leaked information that led to the 1974 resignation of U.S. President Richard Nixon.
 The magazine features candid interviews with celebrities, including a monthly Proust Questionnaire.
 In the 21st century, notable interviews include Teri Hatcher who revealed that she was sexually abused as a child, Jennifer Aniston in her first interview following her divorce from Brad Pitt, Anderson Cooper discussing his brother's death, and Martha Stewart's first interview after her release from prison.

 In 2015, Vanity Fair had to update the account it had published by the NBC News correspondent Richard Engel about the disputed circumstances of his 2012 kidnapping in Syria, stating that he had misidentified his captors.
 In 2019, former contributing editor Vicky Ward said her 2003 profile of Jeffrey Epstein in Vanity Fair had included on-the-record accounts of Annie and Maria Farmer (who filed the earliest known criminal complaints about Epstein), but that they were later stricken from Ward's article after Bill Clinton pressured the magazine's editor Graydon Carter.